Last Updated on January 11, 2020 by Chef Mireille

 I’ve halved the lamb and written the recipe below only for Uzbeki Samsa but if you are interested to know how I turned a 1 lb. package of ground lamb into Keema Naan also, make sure you subscribe so you don’t miss the Keema Naan Recipe.
 Not to mention, there’s a bunch of Freebies you get with your subscription!

-IN THE MAKING – HOW TO MAKE UZBEKI SAMSA
+HOW TO MAKE UZBEKI SAMSA

 Simply serve with some lightly seasoned yogurt and it’s a great party food to serve at your holiday event!